vivaria/edisonrul.ing/docs/source/cards/s/sword-of-the-soul-eater.md

 ### Card Rulings

-●You can activate Sword of the Soul-Eater even if the monster you're equipping it to is the only monster on the field.
+*   You can activate Sword of the Soul-Eater even if the monster you're equipping it to is the only monster on the field.